astronomer/docs/learn/example-ms-teams-callback.md

     )
     ```

 6. Run your DAG.
-Any failed task will trigger the `failure_callback` function which sends a notification message in your MS Teams channel.
+Any failed task will trigger the `failure_callback` function which sends a notification message to your Teams channel.

-The `include` folder of [this repository](https://github.com/astronomer/cs-tutorial-msteams-callbacks) also contains callback functions for other triggers in addition to the failure callback shown here.
+The `include` folder of the [project repository](https://github.com/astronomer/cs-tutorial-msteams-callbacks) also contains callback functions for other triggers in addition to the failure callback shown here.
 You can modify any of the functions to customize the notification message.
-To learn more about all available callback parameters see [Airflow callbacks](error-notifications-in-airflow.md#airflow-callbacks).
+To learn more about all available callback parameters, see [Airflow callbacks](error-notifications-in-airflow.md#airflow-callbacks).

 ![Notification](/img/examples/example-ms-teams-callback-task-fail-teams-msg.png)